 - We offer two six-month rotations, which allow you to consolidate clinical skills, enhance your decision making and improve critical thinking.

-- Graduate nurses at Mercy Hospital for Women Heidelberg are offered rotations in Gynecology and Oncology, Theatre and Special Care Nursery.
+- Graduate nurses at Mercy Hospital for Women Heidelberg are offered rotations in gynaecology and oncology, perioperative and special care nursery.

 Graduate Midwife Program